Some exact and asymptotic results for hypergraph Tur\'an problems in $\ell_2$-norm: Abstract

 \section{Abstract}

-For a $k$-uniform hypergraph $\cH$, the \emph{codegree squared sum} $\co(\cH)$ is the square of the $\ell_2$-norm of the codegree vector of $\cH$, and for a family $\cF$ of $k$-uniform hypergraphs, the codegree squared extremal number $\exco(n, \cF)$ is the maximum codegree squared sum of a hypergraph on $n$ vertices which does not contain any hypergraph in $\cF$.
+For a $k$-uniform hypergraph $\cH$, the \emph{codegree squared sum} $\co(\cH)$ is the square of the $\ell_2$-norm of the codegree vector of $\cH$, and for a family $\sF$ of $k$-uniform hypergraphs, the codegree squared extremal number $\exco(n, \sF)$ is the maximum codegree squared sum of a hypergraph on $n$ vertices which does not contain any hypergraph in $\sF$.
 Balogh, Clemen and Lidick\'y recently introduced the codegree squared extremal number and determined it for a number of $3$-uniform hypergraphs, including the complete graphs $K_4^3$ and $K_5^3$.

-In this paper, we prove a version of the classical Erd\H{o}s-Ko-Rado theorem for the codegree squared extremal number: if $\cF \subset \binom{[n]}{k}$ is intersecting and $n\ge 2k$, then with equality only for the star for $n > 2k$.
-Our main tool is an inequality of Bey.
+In this paper, we give a number of exact or asymptotic results for hypergraph Tur\'an problems in the $\ell_2$-norm, including the first exact results for arbitrary $k$.
+Namely, we prove a version of the classical Erd\H{o}s-Ko-Rado theorem for the codegree squared extremal number: if $\cF \subset \binom{[n]}{k}$ is intersecting and $n\ge 2k$, then with equality only for the star for $n > 2k$.
+Our main tool is an inequality of Bey, which also gives a general upper bound on $\exco(n, \sF)$.

 We also prove versions of the Erd\H{o}s Matching Conjecture and the $t$-intersecting Erd\H{o}s-Ko-Rado theorem for the codegree squared extremal number for large $n$, determine the exact codegree squared extremal number of minimal and linear $3$-paths and $3$-cycles, and determine asymptotically the codegree squared extremal number of minimal and linear $s$-paths and $s$-cycles for $s\ge 4$.